Eliah-Lakhin/lady-deirdre/README.md

 Copyright (c) 2024 Ilya Lakhin (Илья Александрович Лахин).
 All rights reserved.

-### Can I use your work in my free software project?
+### Can I use your work in my open-source project?

-Yes, absolutely.
-I would be happy to assist with your project and hear your feedback to improve Lady Deirdre.
+Yes, you can use Lady Deirdre in your open-source projects.
+I would be happy to assist and hear your feedback to improve Lady Deirdre.

-The agreement automatically grants you a license to develop free software projects based on Lady Deirdre.
+The agreement automatically grants you a license to develop non-commercial software based on Lady Deirdre.

 ### May I contribute to your project?

-I welcome contributions to my project.
 If you find a bug or have a new feature suggestion, you can open a pull request in my GitHub repository.

-Please be aware that my work is proprietary software.
-The agreement requires you to automatically assign me the changes you make to my project's source code.
+Please be aware that my work is proprietary software, intended for solo development.
+For this reason, the agreement requires you to automatically assign me the changes you make to my project's source code.

 However, if you want to create an extension for my crate, you can develop a separate crate that uses my crate's public APIs through Cargo.
-In this case, you don't have to assign me your work, and you can distribute your project under any permissive free software license, such as the MIT license.
+In this case, you don't have to assign me your work, and you can distribute your project under any permissive license, such as the MIT license.

 I deliberately keep my crate's APIs extendable for third-party authors who want to create dedicated Lady Deirdre extensions.